Canoe & Kayak Trails in Florida

 - Location: Apopka, FL

-- Best For: Beginners and families.
+- Best For: Beginners and families on suitable sections.

 8. Rock Springs Run

-- Location: Kelly Park, Apopka
+- Location: Apopka area, near Kelly Park

 - Best For: Intermediate paddlers.